 Why did I think I needed that much house?
-I really didn’t and I was going a little bit upside down each month.
-The financial decision to sell the rental home was made.
+I didn’t need it, and was going a little bit upside down each month to have it.
+It made financial sense to sell the rental home.
 To save even more money, I considered renting part of my home out.

 I went to meet with a lady who was looking for a new housemate.
-Her perspective, advice and experience were what I sought, but ended up finding my new address.
-I gladly made the decision to sell my personal home too, and moved in with her.
+Her perspective, advice and experience were what I sought, but what I found was my new address.
+I took a crazy leap and sold my personal home too, and moved in with her.